Empyreal96/IUTool_components_decompiled/README.md

 # IUTools .NET Components Decompiled
  Some dotnet binaries and assemblies from Windows Phone's IUTools, some may be useful, some may not be..

-*This code is 'as-is' from "dnSpy's" output.*
+*This code is 'as-is' from "dnSpy's" output.
+Expect some errors!*

 **List of files decompiled with dnSpy**